 University of Melbourne Health Economics Group (UMHEG)

-UMHEG is a cross-faculty network of over 50 health economists based at the University of Melbourne that conducts collaborative applied and methodological health economic research.
+UMHEG is a cross-faculty network of over 50 health economists based at The University of Melbourne that conducts collaborative applied and methodological health economic research.

 The group aims to:

-- Conduct high quality, policy relevant research across a number of areas of health economics
+- Conduct high quality, policy relevant research across a number of areas of health economics.

-- Build capacity in health economics through post-graduate research supervision and teaching
+- Build capacity in health economics through post-graduate research supervision and teaching.

 - Raise the profile of health economics across the University and Australia.